TylerofArk/reading-notes/class201.1.md

 External JS is added to html via a script tag that references a .js file in the directory as your index.html.

 Internal JS is added to html via adding JS code directly inbetween a script tag.

+## Things I want to know more about

+Pretty much everything at this point!